-This easy caprese salad with balsamic vinegar looks absolutely gorgeous and tastes like summer.
-It's ready in just 20 minutes!
+This easy caprese salad with balsamic dressing looks gorgeous and tastes like summer.
+It's ready in 20 minutes!
+Depending on the serving size, it can be an appetizer, a side dish, or a filling main course.

 Ingredients

-- Fresh tomatoes: They need to be truly red, ripe yet firm.
+- Fresh tomatoes: They need to be truly red, ripe, yet firm.
 Certainly not pale and mealy.

 - Fresh mozzarella: The fresher you can find, the better it will taste.